lxl-max/image-segmentation/docs/index.md

 ---
 ### 1. Otsu Thresholding

-> The algorithm looks at all pixel intensities and tries to find one “best” brightness threshold that separates foreground and background.
+> We extract the brightness values of every pixel in an image, then plot a histogram. and tries to find one “best” brightness threshold that separates foreground and background.

 - Pixels **brighter** than the threshold → foreground
 - Pixels **darker** than the threshold → background